jamesaud/pypeline/README.md

 I've written many but not all the tests yet.
 Use cases are in example.py.
 Clone and run example_pipe.py and example_rails.py to see it in action.

-There is still a lot to be done including many more tests and login credentials for dockerhub
+There is still a lot to be done.

 Clone the repository, and run 'example_pipe.py' or 'example_rails.py' to see how it works.